-- NCUR – (National Conference of Undergraduate Research) The National Conferences on Undergraduate Research (NCUR), established in 1987, is dedicated to promoting undergraduate research, scholarship, and creative activity in all fields of study by sponsoring an annual conference for students.
-Unlike meetings of academic professional organizations, this gathering of young scholars welcomes presenters from all institutions of higher learning and from all disciplines.||Poster, Oral, Performance, and Art Displays||NCUR Site|
+|National Conference on Undergraduate Research (NCUR)||March/April||The National Conference on Undergraduate Research (NCUR) is dedicated to promoting undergraduate research, scholarship, and creative activity in all fields of study by sponsoring an annual conference for students.
+Unlike meetings of academic professional organizations, this gathering of student scholars welcomes presenters from all institutions of higher learning and from all disciplines.||Poster, Oral, Performance, and Art Displays||NCUR Site|

 |Sigma Xi Virtual Student Research Showcase||March/April||Can you explain your research to a broad audience?
 Join undergraduate, graduate, and high school students as they compete for awards in recognition of outstanding virtual research presentations.
 The Student Research Showcase is a unique opportunity for students to develop effective science communication skills, which every researcher should have.
 Those who are able to communicate the value of their research to a broader audience are at an advantage in terms of building financial and social support for their work.
 The online competition is open to most research disciplines in the United States and worldwide.
 Participants submit websites containing three main components: a research abstract, a technical slideshow, and a video.||Online Competition||Sigma Xi Showcase Site|